eduardocruzpalacios/un-xml-records-transformation-with-xslt/README.md

-# United Nations Records Transformation with XSLT
+# United Nations XML Records Transformation with XSLT

 United Nations XML records, marked-up according to a DTD and transformated into HTML and CSS by using XSLT and XPath.